Bithoor: History

+Bithur was listed in the Ain-i Akbari (c.
+1595) as a mahal under sarkar Kannauj.
+It was listed with an assessed revenue of 2,921,389 dams and was expected to supply 5,000 infantry and 300 cavalry to the Mughal army.

 Bithoor has been closely associated with the Indian independence movement, especially the Indian Rebellion of 1857.
 It was at one time home to many of the rebellion's most prominent participants including the Rani of Jhansi, Lakshmi Bai.
 During the British Raj, Bithoor used to be part of Cawnpore district (now Kanpur) in the United Provinces.
 The last of the Peshwas, Baji Rao II, was banished to Bithur; his adopted son, Nana Sahib, made the town his headquarters.
 Bithur was captured by General Havelock on 19 July 1857.
 The town was subsequently attacked and occupied by the British, who razed Nana Sahib's palace and the temples in the town in retaliation for the brutal massacre of over 300 British men, women and children who had been lured out of their defences at Cawnpore by a group of Indian rebels with a promise of truce during the Siege of Cawnpore.
 Angered British troops also carried out numerous reprisals against the citizenry of Bithoor, included anyone suspected of being involved in the rebellion.
 Numerous private houses in Bithoor were also looted and burnt.

 Demographics

 Bithoor is a Nagar Panchayat city in district of Kanpur Nagar, Uttar Pradesh.
 The Bithoor city is divided into 10 wards for which elections are held every 5 years.
 As of 2001 India census, Bithoor had a population of 9647.
 Males constitute 55% of the population and females 45%.
 Bithoor has an average literacy rate of 62%, higher than the national average of 59.5%; with male literacy of 70% and female literacy of 53%.
 13% of the population is under 6 years of age.
-Bithoor Nagar Panchayat has population of 11,300 of which 6,088 are males while 5,212 are females as per report released by Census India 2011.Population of Children with age of 0-6 is 1337 which is 11.83% of total population of Bithoor (NP).
-In Bithoor Nagar Panchayat, Female Sex Ratio is of 856 against state average of 912.
-Moreover, Child Sex Ratio in Bithoor is around 860 compared to Uttar Pradesh state average of 902.
-Literacy rate of Bithoor city is 80.61% higher than state average of 67.68%.
-In Bithoor, Male literacy is around 86.01% while female literacy rate is 74.29%.
+Bithoor Nagar Panchayat has population of 11,300 of which 6,088 are males while 5,212 are females as per report released by Census India 2011.The population of children aged 0-6 is 1337 which is 11.83% of total population of Bithoor (NP).
+In Bithoor Nagar Panchayat, the female sex ratio is 856 against state average of 912.
+Moreover, the child sex ratio in Bithoor is around 860 compared to Uttar Pradesh state average of 902.
+The literacy rate of Bithoor city is 80.61% higher than the state average of 67.68%.
+In Bithoor, male literacy is around 86.01% while the female literacy rate is 74.29%.
 Bithoor Nagar Panchayat has total administration over 1,999 houses to which it supplies basic amenities like water and sewerage.
 It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.